What is in this leaflet

 Tell your pharmacist or doctor if:

 It is not known whether XENICAL is harmful to an unborn baby when taken by a pregnant woman.
-It is not generally recommended for use in pregnant women unless the benefits of treatment outweigh the risk to the unborn baby.
+It should not be used in pregnant women.

 It is not known whether XENICAL passes into breast milk.
 You should not breast-feed while taking XENICAL.